OracularIS/smartrf/docs/Additional_information.md

    To manage information displayed on forms, use the Form Information Menu.
 Here, you can define what additional data should appear across the screen.

   - Navigate to the form information menu on the smart rf plus.
-  - click on the add button from here
+  - Click on the **Add** button from this section.

   <div style="text-align: center;">
   <img src="./attachments/additional information/Form_info.png"